| ||President and CEO, Viacom Inc. ||Yes|

 Mr. Lynn is a member of Viacom’s Global Inclusion Advisory Committee and has championed the company’s diversity strategy in the UK with Channel 5 re-joining the Creative Diversity Network.

-Scott M. Mills is Viacom's Executive Vice President and Chief Administrative Officer.
-In this role, Mr. Mills is responsible for Human Resources, Media Technology Services, Real Estate, Programming Acquisitions, Facilities and Security.
+Previously, Scott served as Viacom's Executive Vice President and Chief Administrative Officer, where his responsibilities included Human Resources, Technology, Real Estate, Programming Acquisitions, Facilities and Security.

-Prior to joining BET as Senior Vice President of Business Development in 1997, Mr. Mills worked in investment banking and served as Deputy Treasurer of the City of Philadelphia.
-A native of New York, he received his Bachelor of Science degree in economics from the Wharton School of the University of Pennsylvania.
+Prior to joining BET, Scott was a Vice President in investment banking who focused on infrastructure financing.
+Scott also served as Deputy Treasurer of the City of Philadelphia.
+A native of New York, he received his Bachelor of Science degree in Economics from the Wharton School of the University of Pennsylvania.

 |15||Scott M. Mills|

-Julia Phelps is Senior Vice President of Communications & Culture at Viacom, overseeing Corporate Communications, Corporate Marketing, Corporate Responsibility, Special Events and the Catalyst creative services group.
+Julia Phelps is Executive Vice President of Communications, Culture and Marketing at Viacom, overseeing Corporate Communications, Corporate Marketing, Corporate Responsibility, Special Events and the Catalyst creative services group.
 Ms. Phelps reports to Bob Bakish, President and Chief Executive Officer of Viacom.

 Before assuming her role at VIMN, Ms. Phelps served as Vice President of Corporate Communications for Viacom, where she managed communications strategy around a variety of external and internal initiatives, including executive communications, ad sales, content distribution and marketing, and corporate responsibility.